Google Ads vs. Facebook Ads: Which is Better?

 AgencyAnalytics Facebook Mobile Feed Ad

 If you use Google Ads, you have a small block of text to catch potential customers’ eyes on the SERPs.
-You can use ad extensions for additional text and information, but overall your format is going to be limited to text in search ads.
+You can use ad extensions for additional text and information, but your format will be limited to text in search ads.

 AgencyAnalytics Google Search Ad

-On Facebook, however, by using image-based ads, a visual impact is added to your client’s message.
-Facebook also continues to roll out varying ad formats to avoid “ad fatigue”.
-Choose to use videos, images, carousel ads, and more to capture your audience’s attention.
-If your client has an eCommerce business, the visual component of Facebook should be a big consideration when choosing the platform right for them.
+Use a mix of videos, images, carousel ads, and more to capture your audience’s attention.
+If your client has an ecommerce business, Facebook's visual component should be a big consideration when choosing the platform right for them.
 Google Ads also offers shopping ads, which display specific products in Google Search results and can be used for competitor targeting to promote products.

 See How Fast & Easy Client Reporting Can Be